 The ETP Audit Committee has adopted a policy for the pre-approval of audit and permitted non-audit services provided by our principal independent accountants.
-The policy requires that all services provided by Grant Thornton LLP including audit services, audit-related services, tax services and other services, must be pre-approved by the ETP Audit Committee.
+The policy requires that all services provided by Grant Thomton LLP including audit services, audit-related services, tax services and other services, must be pre-approved by the ETP Audit Committee.
+All fees paid or expected to be paid to Grant Thomton LLP for fiscal years 2017 and 2016 were pre-approved by the ETP Audit Committee in accordance with this policy.